nobody246/USPSTrackerDaemon/README.md

 # USPSTrackerDaemon for XFCE

-Sends an XFCE notification to desktop with USPS package status. requires html-xml-utils package to function properly.
+Sends periodic XFCE notifications to desktop with USPS package status. requires html-xml-utils package to function properly.

 **Usage**